Lalitkumar4/drawing-app/README.md

 # Drawing App
 This is a basic drawing app built with HTML5 Canvas and JavaScript.
-It allows users to modify the drawing size and select different colors.
+It allows users to change brush size and select different colors.

 ## Features
 - Drawing
-- Change Size
+- Change brush size
 - Change Color
 - Clear